501stLegionA3/501st-Missions/BANNED_ASSETS.md

 ## 3AS
 - Square Landing pads.
 These cause problems (damage to vics, prevents uloading of patients) to razor assets.
-- Orto Ploutonia Hangar Doors.
-These have a skeleton error.

 ## Vanilla
 - Long Rock assets.
 These cause frame problems when there are any considerable number of them in a mission file.
 Should not be used for building.